apollo-lang/apollo/doc/reference.md

 #### Blocks

-A block is an expression consisting of one or more statements, delimited by curly braces.
-The last statement must be an expression, since it determines the value of the block.
-Any previous statements, however, can be a combination of expressions and definitions.

-Blocks can be used to declare local-scope auxiliary values or functions.
+A block is an expression delimited by curly braces.
+Using the `where` keyword, blocks can be used to declare local-scope auxiliary values or functions.
 Consider the following two versions of a function that computes the surface area of a cylinder: